PineappleDoge/Learning-RLua-BETA/src/chapter_21_Functions.md

 AddNumbers()
 ```

-The benefit of being able to call a function to run is that it gives us much more flexability when executing code.
+The benefit of being able to call a function to run is that it gives us much more flexability when writing and executing code.
 All we need to do is call the function after it's been defined, and we can run that code anywhere.
 We can even run the function multipile times!

 ```lua
 function AddNumbers()